Lung Cancer Screening and Diagnosis

 Back to top.

 Further testing may be required to diagnose lung cancer or see if it has spread and how far.
 Ever improving technology means doctors often can detect suspicious areas as small as one-fourth inch in diameter.
 If imaging tests lead them to suspect a cancer, they will want a biopsy.
-Doctors at the UMMC Cancer Institute will only recommend tests that provide the most information about your condition and are best suited to your health conditions and symptoms.
+Doctors at the UMMC Cancer Center and Research Institute will only recommend tests that provide the most information about your condition and are best suited to your health conditions and symptoms.

 A bronchoscope, a thin lighted tube, is inserted through the nose or mouth to the lung.
 This allows the physician to examine the lungs and passages which lead to them.
 The bronchoscope also lets the doctor collect samples of the cells with a needle or other tool.

 Electromagnetic navigation bronchoscopy® (ENB)

 This alternative to traditional bronchoscopy uses 3-D imaging, GPS-like technology, and a small, flexible catheter to examine the lungs and take tissue samples.

 Benefits of ENB:

 - Provides for earlier diagnosis and better treatment options than traditional methods